How I Grow Beefsteak Begonias and Other House Plants

 Surprisingly the author had not mentioned that when kept in bright indirect light, BBs produce many small beautiful flowers with green, pink, and blue features.

-Importantly, when kept in heavy soil, BBs can easily be over watered and suffer root rot!.
+Importantly, when kept in heavy soil, BBs can easily be over watered and suffer root rot!
 Early on, when this happened, I would cut away the rot, and re-root the remaining plant in water.
+Of course, I tried to avoid over watering but with mixed success.
+Over watering is a threat to all house plants; so I was often anxious as I had so killed many plants.
+I

-Better Ways to Water and Grow BB’s and Other Houseplants
+Better Ways to Water and Grow BBs and Other Houseplants

 One day while searching for advice regarding growing orchids, I discovered much horticultural wisdom at “Here But Not.”

-Different Soils for Different Plants
+Different Soils and Containers for Different Plants

 Dustin, the site’s maven, recommends potting a plant in soil appropriate to its water needs.
 So, a plant like a Pothos might be kept in less porous soil than a plant like a BB which benefits from fluffy, sandy soil.
-By so adjusting the soil, and pot size, Dustin reports watering all his plants on the same day!
+By so adjusting the soil, Dustin reports watering all his plants on the same day!

 Water in the Reservoir